Large-scale variation in reionization history caused by Baryon-dark matter streaming velocity

-X-ray pre-heating is another critical factor that affects the reionization history.
+X-ray preheating is another critical factor that affects the reionization history.
 The current lack of knowledge about the pre-reionization IGM temperature adds a large uncertainty to the recombination by SSGSs.
-Raising the minimum gas temperature $T_{\rm min}$ results in a suppression SSGSs and, therefore, less recombination by SSGSs.
-In the most extreme case of $T_{\rm min}=1000~{\rm K}$, the pre-heating almost completely suppresses the recombination by SSGSs.
-However, we note that this conclusion is based on the assumption that the X-ray pre-heating is spatially homogeneous.
+Raising the minimum gas temperature $T_{\rm min}$ results in the suppression of SSGSs, and therefore, less recombination by SSGSs.
+In the most extreme case of $T_{\rm min}=1000~{\rm K}$, the preheating almost completely suppresses the recombination by SSGSs.
+However, we note that this conclusion is based on the assumption that the X-ray preheating is spatially homogeneous.
 The X-ray background may have had a significant level of spatial fluctuations generated by the large-scale distribution of X-ray sources.
 In that case, the fluctuating X-ray background can add to the variation in $z_e$.
 An interesting possibility is that the streaming velocity induces intermediate-mass direct collapse black holes as suggested by \cite{2017Sci...357.1375H}, and the radiation from these black holes constitutes a significant portion of the X-ray background.
-In that case, the X-ray background would be correlated with the streaming motion, possibly enhancing the variation in reionization history.
-Hence the X-ray pre-heating is another critical factor that determines the reionization history.
+In such cases, the X-ray background would correlate with the streaming velocity magnitude, possibly enhancing the variation in reionization history.
+Hence, the X-ray preheating is another critical, yet uncertain factor that determines the reionization history.

 We emphasize that this study aims to highlight the potential importance of the streaming velocity in a qualitative sense.
 The numerical values from our one-zone models with our parameter choices are subject to numerous uncertainties.
-The validity of our assumption that the reionization begins at $z=12$ is largely subject to the minihalos contribution in reionization, which may ionize up to 15\% of the IGM by that redshift \citep[e.g.,][]{2012ApJ...756L..16A}.
-The results of our small-box simulations pose uncertainties due to cosmic variance and fluctuations in local density.
-C20 finds the impact of the streaming tends to decrease by up to $\sim 50\%$ when the simulation box size increases or if a lower ionizing intensity is considered.
-Also, the two levels of streaming velocities compared in this work, $V_{cb,i}=0$ and $70~{\rm km}~{\rm s}^{-1}$, are unlikely extreme values for $\sim 50$ Mpc volumes.
-A more realistic comparison would involve values like $V_{cb,i}\sim 5$ and $55~{\rm km}~{\rm s}^{-1}$, which would make the streaming effect $\sim 25\%$ lower.
+The validity of our assumption that the reionization begins at $z=12$ is largely subject to the MHs contribution in reionization, which may ionize up to 15\% of the IGM by that redshift \citep[see, e.g.,][]{2012ApJ...756L..16A}.
+Also, the two levels of streaming velocity that bracket the entire range, $V_{cb,i}=0$ and $70~{\rm km}~{\rm s}^{-1}$, are unlikely extremes for the mean value of volumes that are $\sim 50$ Mpc across.
+A more realistic comparison would involve values like $V_{cb,i}\sim 5$ and $55~{\rm km}~{\rm s}^{-1}$, which would reduce $\Delta z_e$ by $\sim 30\%$.